awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

 **To get the CSR \(AWS CLI\)**

-+ At a command prompt, issue the [describe\-clusters](http://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-clusters.html) command, extracting the CSR and saving it to a file\.
++ At a command prompt, run the following [describe\-clusters](http://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-clusters.html) command, which extracts the CSR and saves it to a file\.
 Replace *<cluster ID>* with the ID of the cluster that you created previously\.

   ```
   $ aws cloudhsmv2 describe-clusters --filters clusterIds=<cluster ID> \